foundation/foundation-emails/docs/pages/sass-guide.md

 ## File Structure

 You'll do all of your work in the `src` folder of your project.
-The various HTML files, Sass files, and images inside of `src` are compiled to a new folder called `dist` (meaning "distribution"), which contains the final HTML and CSS for your emails.
+The various HTML files, Sass files, and images inside of `src` are compiled to a new folder called `dist/` (as in "distribution"), which contains the final HTML and CSS for your emails.
 These are the files you'll upload to Litmus, Campaign Monitor, etc. for testing, or load into your email campaign service.

 Here's a breakdown of the files in the `src` folder: